23 Easy Ways to Make Lifelong Friends

 Unknown

-Ideally, I can turn to these people in times of celebration and they will lift me in times of need.
+Importantly, we need people in times of celebration and in times of need.
 Because, guys, there are plenty of both in our lives no matter who you are.
 Why go through it alone?

 1. UTILIZE THAT FIRE PIT